vercel/next.js/docs/advanced-features/react-18/streaming.md

 }
 ```

-Checkout [next/streaming](/docs/api-reference/next/streaming.md) for more details for building Next.js apps in streaming SSR mode.
+Check out [next/streaming](/docs/api-reference/next/streaming.md) for more details for building Next.js apps in streaming SSR mode.

-## Notice
+## Important Notes

 #### Data Fetching

-Currently data fetching within suspense boundaries on server side is not fully supported, which could lead to mismatching between server and client.
-In the short-term, please don't put data fetching within suspense.
+Currently, data fetching within `Suspense` boundaries on the server side is not fully supported, which could lead to mismatching between server and client.
+In the short-term, please don't try data fetching within `Suspense`.

 #### Styling

-Styling your components with styled-jsx or CSS modules are not supported well in streaming SSR.
-We're still working on them.
+The Next.js team is still working on support for styled-jsx and CSS modules in streaming SSR.
+Please stay tuned for updates!